rudro12356/rudro12356/README.md

 * 🎉CSS

 ## Additional information
-- 🏀 I've completed my BS in Computer Science and have started my MS in Computer Science with a focus in ML, Deep Learning and Computer Vision.
+- 🏀 I've completed my BS in Computer Science and finishing my MS in Computer Science with a focus in ML, Deep Learning and Computer Vision.
 I'm working towards upskilling myself for software development, data science and analytics.
-- 🌱 Check out my capstone project - https://drive.google.com/file/d/1rvRtkDcGTDyGvHEu4bPZry2QbpQuVvEH/view
-- 👯 I’m looking to collaborate on software development, data analysis and data science projects.
-- 🤔 I’m looking for help with tech jobs, graduate school and professional development
 - 📫 How to reach me: rudro12356@gmail.com
 - 👍 Portfolio: https://www.rudro12356.com/
 - 😄 Pronouns: he/him/his